EliasBcd/HR/README.md

 oTree HR is a project that aims to connect oTree with online recruiting & payment platforms like MTurk, Prolific, Venmo, PayPal, etc, to facilitate payments, communication, and management of your workers.
-Currently it is an **early alpha preview**, and just supports publishing HITs to MTurk (with micro-batching, which reduces MTurk's fees).
-However, it can easily be extended to do things like the following:
+Currently it is an **alpha version**, and supports publishing HITs to MTurk (with micro-batching, which reduces MTurk's fees).

+The project is ready for anyone who wants to clone it and add their own functionality, such as:

 MTurk:
 -	sending custom bonuses and messages to workers